ninjapiraatti/ninjapiraatti/README.md

 ### A curious generalist doing good stuff for good people

 I'm probably coding, designing, building a business or tinkering as we speak.
-Maybe I can help you with:

 <!--